Policarpa Salavarrieta: Revolutionary

 History indicates that Policarpa was not involved in politics before 1810, but by the time she moved back to Bogotá in 1817, she was actively participating in political issues.
 Because Bogotá was the stronghold of the Reconquista, where most of the population were Spanish Royalists and approved of the take over by Pablo Morillo, it was very difficult to get in and out of the city.
 Policarpa and her brother Bibiano entered the capital with forged documents and safeguards, and a letter of introduction written by Ambrosio Almeyda and José Rodríguez, two Revolutionary leaders; they recommended her and her brother stay in the house of Andrea Ricaurte y Lozano under cover of working as her servants.
 In reality, Andrea Ricaurte's home was the centre of intelligence gathering and resistance in the capital.

 In Guaduas, Policarpa was known as a revolutionary.
 Because she was not known in Bogotá, she could move freely and meet with other patriots and spies unsuspected.
 She could also infiltrate the homes of the royalists.
 Offering her services as a seamstress to the wives and daughters of royalists and officers, Policarpa altered and mended for them and their families; at the same time, she overheard conversations, collected maps and intelligence on their plans and activities, identified who the major royalists were, and found out who were suspected of being revolutionaries.
+She visited the revolutionaries in prison, bringing them food, and keeping them informed with the patriot efforts.
+Additionally, she helped keep tabs on the loyal patriots, by documenting those who enlisted in the army, as well as those who donated money or valuable objects to the war efforts.

 Policarpa also secretly recruited young men to the Revolutionary cause; with assistance from her brother.
 Together, they helped increase the number of soldiers the insurgency in Cundinamarca desperately needed.